 King Nebuchadnezzar's Curse Werewolf Transformation Story

 The king believed that he was, in fact, a wild beast and grew out his hair to fill that role.
 It wasn't until almost a thousand years later that medical science identified the psychological and physical condition as "lycanthropy."
-Throughout the centuries, people afflicted with the psychological side of this illness often only became convinced that they were werewolves even though there was no physical evidence to support it.
+Throughout the centuries, people afflicted with the psychological side of this illness often only became convinced that they were werewolves and suffered from the werewolf curse even though there was no physical evidence to support they were werewolves.

 In other cases, the condition was purely medical.
 The afflicted person grew hair at a faster rate and over a larger portion of the body than normal.
 For these folks, more often it was the community that became convinced that the person was a werewolf.
 Throughout the 1500s and 1600s, communities and cultures around the world experienced many werewolf sightings, and they accused and convicted both the innocent and the insane of being werewolves.
 These accusations were often tied closely to religious beliefs of the time.
 Recorded cases in France, Russia and other countries provide disturbing glimpses of murderers and the insane being diagnosed with this supernatural illness and convicted.